 Businesses that have suffered from siloed information may look to data lakes.
 Data lakes bring data of all formats together and allow for quick analysis while also being scalable, meaning that businesses won’t run into storage issues that they may have suffered from with their on-premises data center.

 Businesses seeking greater speed and simplified processes can look to AI, bots and virtual agents, and DevOps automation.
 Those that want to use their information to plan can utilize predictive analytics.
-Visualization tools can businesses understand the data they currently have.
+Visualization tools enable businesses to understand the data they currently have.
 Perhaps most importantly, all of these tools can be used to help improve your customer experience and processes immediately.

 Who is leveraging cloud’s data power?